-The rates, fees, and terms and conditions for the make-ready work to collocate on an authority pole described in the application shall be nondiscriminatory, competitively neutral, and commercially reasonable and must comply with this act.
-The authority may perform the make-ready work necessary to enable the pole to support the requested collocation by a wireless provider or require the wireless provider to perform the make-ready work.
-If the authority elects to perform the make-ready work, it shall provide a good faith estimate for the work, including pole replacement if necessary, within sixty (60) days after receipt of a complete application.
-The authority shall complete any make-ready work it elects to perform, including any pole replacement, within sixty (60) days of written acceptance of the good faith estimate by the applicant.
+E. The rates, fees, and terms and conditions for the make-ready work to collocate on an authority pole shall be nondiscriminatory, competitively neutral, and commercially reasonable and must comply with this act.

+The authority shall provide a good faith estimate for any makeready work necessary to enable the pole to support the requested collocation by a wireless provider, including pole replacement if necessary, within sixty (60) days after receipt of a complete application.
+Make-ready work including any pole replacement shall be completed within sixty (60) days of written acceptance of the good faith estimate by the applicant.
 An authority may require replacement of the authority pole only if it demonstrates that the collocation would make the authority pole structurally unsound.
-If the pole is replaced, the authority shall take ownership of the pole.
-The person owning, managing, or controlling the authority pole